Bartholomew Columbus: Biography

 Born in Genoa in 1461, Bartholomew became a mapmaker in Lisbon, the principal centre of cartography of the time, and conceived with his brother the "Enterprise of the Indies", a planned expedition to reach the Orient and its lucrative spice trade by a western rather than an eastern route.
 In 1489, he went to England to seek assistance from Henry VII for the execution of the expedition.
 He was taken by pirates and landed in England in a destitute condition, and on presenting himself at Court was unfavourably received.
 He then sought help at the court of Charles VIII in France, again without success.

 Meanwhile, his brother Christopher was in Castile trying to persuade Isabella I of Castile and Ferdinand II of Aragon to back the expedition.
-When word arrived in 1493 that his brother had succeeded, Bartholomew returned to Spain, where he missed Christopher, who had already left on the second voyage of his fourth to the "New World".
+When word arrived in 1493 that his brother had succeeded, Bartholomew returned to Spain, where he missed Christopher, who had already left on the second voyage of his four to the "New World".

 Funded by the Crown, Bartholomew Columbus travelled to Hispaniola in 1494 to meet his brother, where he was appointed as an adelantado, a senior-ranking governor, during his brother's absences.
 He founded the city of Santo Domingo on Hispaniola between 1496 and 1498, which is now the capital of the Dominican Republic.
 He was imprisoned together with Christopher and another brother, Giacomo (also called Diego), by Francisco de Bobadilla and returned to Spain in December 1500.

 After the Court acquitted Christopher Columbus of all of the charges, the Crown funded Christopher Columbus's fourth and last voyage to the West Indies.
 Bartholomew accompanied his brother on this final New World voyage and was to be left with a garrison near the Belén River.
 Bartholomew's men were attacked by the local Ngäbe leader, El Quibían.